-For many people, it’s hard to keep up with running goals and an exercise routine over the holiday season.
-Between the bad weather, short days, extra events, and holiday food, it can be hard to stay active and healthy from Thanksgiving to New Years.
-And this year, with most holiday races cancelled, it could be even harder to stay motivated.
+For many, keeping up with running goals and an exercise routine over the holiday season is hard.
+Between the bad weather, short days, different events, and holiday food, staying active and healthy from Thanksgiving to New Year's can be challenging.

-Between the weather, vacation days, extra family time, and holiday events, your running schedule will almost certainly be disrupted.
-One of the best ways to stay on track with your fitness goals is simply to stay flexible.
-Being willing to adjust the time of your run, to switch to an indoor workout, or even shorten the length of a daily workout will help to ensure that you get workouts in and don't get discouraged.
-It can be easy to decide that you've missed too many workouts, so what's one more or to skip because you don't have time for all of it.
-By avoiding that temptation and staying flexible, you'll be surprised by how many workouts you’re able to complete and miles you’re able to log.
+Your running schedule will almost certainly be disrupted between the weather, vacation days, extra family time, and holiday events.
+One of the best ways to stay on track with your fitness goals is to remain flexible.
+Being willing to adjust the time of your run, switch to an indoor workout, or even shorten the length of daily training will help to ensure that you get workouts in and don't get discouraged.
+It can be easy to decide you've missed too many activities, so what's one more to skip because you don't have time for all of it?
+By avoiding that temptation and staying flexible, you'll be surprised by how many workouts you can complete and the miles you can log.

 The holiday season is busy and, for many people, the least healthy time of year.
-However, there are plenty of ways to stay motivated and active throughout the holiday season.
-Be proactive this year and make plans for how you’ll hit your running goals from Thanksgiving to New Year's Day.
-Doing this will not only help you stay healthier and more relaxed throughout the season, but it will also give you a good base for the New Year, setting you up for success with any resolutions.
+However, there are many ways to stay motivated and active throughout the holiday season.
+Be proactive this year and plan how to hit your running goals from Thanksgiving to New Year's Day.
+Doing this will help you stay healthier and more relaxed throughout the season and give you a good base for the New Year, setting you up for success with any resolutions.

 If you're traveling to visit friends and family during the holidays, make a list and pack your running clothes and shoes.
 You may need a good run (some alone time), and can't be done if you forget to pack your gear.

 If you'll be in a hotel, book one with a gym, which you can use to run a mile or two on a treadmill.